skip to main contentskip to main menuskip to footer Universität Bielefeld Play Search

 The remaining applications will be subject to review by two PIs each.
 Those suggested by both reviewers for further consideration will be discussed among the group of all PIs to decide whom to invite for interview.
 Decisions will be made by majority vote.

-4. Interviews of the applicants
+5. Interviews of the applicants (late November - early December)

 In the final round, interviews will be conducted online via Zoom by the whole selection board.
 Interviews will be conducted in English.
 PIs will discuss with the candidates’ questions relating to their proposal that came up during the review process, and candidates will be asked to elaborate on their expectations of conducting a dissertation project within an RTG.
 Candidates will also be informed of the RTG’s expectations regarding their contributions.